Kevin Finneran

-Kevin Finneran is an American lacrosse coach.
+Kevin Finneran is an American lacrosse coach and former player.
 In 2006, he was the head coach and general manager of Major League Lacrosse's Chicago Machine.
 Prior to becoming the team's first head coach Finneran had played in the MLL.
 He played with the Long Island Lizards from 2001 to 2004 and the Philadelphia Barrage in 2005.

-Kevin also played box lacrosse in the National Lacrosse League.
+Kevin also played box lacrosse in the National Lacrosse League (NLL).
 He spent 12 years and won four NLL Championships with the Philadelphia Wings before signing as a free agent with the Toronto Rock, where he played one season and won another championship.

 Kevin played for Team USA in the Heritage Cup in both 2002 and 2004, and was named the captain of the 2004 team.
 He played his college ball at Ohio Wesleyan where he was a first Team All-American Midfield, was coached by Mike Pressler and played in the 1989 NCAA Division III Lacrosse Championship.

-His brother Brian Finneran, a former Director of Catering at the "21" Club and Tavern on the Green, is a well known event producer in New York City.
+His brother Brian Finneran, a former director of catering at the "21" Club and Tavern on the Green, is a well known event producer in New York City.

-Kevin Finneran served as the Director of Lacrosse of IMG Academy from May 2010 to February 2011.
+Finneran served as the Director of Lacrosse of IMG Academy from May 2010 to February 2011.

+Finneran attended Holy Trinity Diocesan High School on Long Island, where he led the lacrosse team to its first-ever winning season, as well as a Nassau-Suffolk Catholic League title, in 1982.
+He played college lacrosse at Ohio Wesleyan and Cornell.

+Finneran was inducted into the Ohio Wesleyan Athletics Hall of Fame as a member of the class of 2018.
+In 2021, he was inducted into the NLL Hall of Fame.